-At first, diabetes was considered to be a disease of the aging, where the deterioration of the pancreas was inevitable.
-But today we know that type 2 diabetes afflicts young and the old alike.
-We also know that our risk of diabetes is largely inherited.
-GLIS3, ADCY5 and GCK are three genes involved in beta cell function, and small changes in these genes contribute to our risk for type 2 diabetes.
+Initially, diabetes was considered to be a disease of the aging, where the deterioration of the pancreas was inevitable.
+But, today we know that type 2 diabetes afflicts young and the old alike, and that the risk of diabetes is largely inherited.
+For instance, DNA changes in three genes, GLIS3, ADCY5 and GCK, involved in beta cell function contribute to our risk for type 2 diabetes.

 Beta cells are found in a region of our pancreas known as the islets of Langerhans.
 They are responsible for synthesizing and releasing insulin in response to glucose.
-Insulin promotes the uptake of glucose into liver, muscle and fat cells, where it is stored for later use.
+Insulin promotes the uptake of glucose into liver, muscle and fat cells.
 Functional beta cells that can sense glucose and release insulin are paramount to maintaining blood glucose levels.
 When this process goes awry, it results in diabetes.

 Autoimmunity is the cause of type 1 diabetes, when a person’s immune system attacks and destroys beta cells.
 People with type 1 diabetes are completely dependent on insulin injections.